 Looking for cookbooks that are particularly great on Kindle or Apple Books?
 Not every cookbook is formatted well for eReaders, but I’m keeping an ongoing list of my favorites here.

 Where Cooking Begins (Amazon, IndieBound) — Bon Appetit‘s editor at large Carla Lalli Music’s debut cookbook is the epitome of practical cooking.
 The book is broken down into three parts: The Strategy, The Techniques, and The Recipes.
 She begins by explaining her grocery shopping and pantry philosophy before demonstrating a handful of basic cooking techniques and how to apply them to a variety of ingredients.
 She then uses those techniques in recipes throughout the book.
 Each recipe is accompanied by a list of “ingredient swaps” to help you take the same recipe and adapt it based on the season or what you happen to get in your CSA box that week.

 Barkeeper’s Friend — This stuff is NO JOKE.
+Make sure you get the powder, not the liquid version.
 When you have a pan with a stubborn stain or oil or grease burn marks that just won’t budge, Barkeeper’s Friend will be your friend too.
-We use it on all our baking pans and especially on our All-Clad pans to keep them looking good-as-new.
-Simply apply a small amount to a wet surface and scrub for 60 seconds, rinse, and repeat if — and I do mean if — needed.
+We use it on all our baking pans and especially on our stainless steel All-Clad pans to keep them looking good-as-new.
+Simply apply a generous shake to a damp surface and scrub.
+Rinse and repeat if — and I do mean if — needed.

 OXO Cleaning Brush Duo — Perfect for scrubbing tough stains, cleaning water bottles, humidifier pieces, and getting into all the nooks and crannies of your favorite appliances.
 I like that they clip together — makes them much harder to lose!